Fire Safety Tips

 10 Recommendations for Fire Safety / Prevention

-- Install and maintain smoke detectors per code requirements and maintain them.
+- Install and maintain smoke and CO detectors per code requirements.
 A disabled smoke detector cannot save your life!

-- Plan and practice escape: If fire breaks out in your home, you have to get out fast!
+- Home escape plan: If fire breaks out in your home, you have to get out fast!
 With your family, plan two ways out of every room.
 Fire escape routes must not include elevators which may actually take you right to the fire.
 Choose a meeting place outside where everyone will gather.
 Once you are out, stay out!
 At least twice a year, have the whole family practice the escape plan.

 - Space heaters safety: Keep portable and space heaters at least three feet (one meter) from anything that can burn.
 Never leave heaters on when you leave home or go to bed; be sure to keep children and pets well away from them.

 - Chimney, Fireplaces and wood/coal/pellet stove safety: Also requires three feet of clearance and installation of CO detectors per code

 - Cigarette smoking increases fire risks: Carelessly discarded cigarettes are the leading cause of fire deaths in the United States.
 Never smoke in bed or when you are drowsy!
 Provide large, deep ashtrays for smokers and put water on cigarette butts before discarding them.
 Before going to bed, check under and around sofa cushions for smoldering cigarettes.